 All GP practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in Highgate Medical Centre in the last financial year was £16517 before tax and national insurance.
-This is for 1 part time GP, 3 part time salaried doctors and 1 part time locum GP who worked in the practice for more than six months".
+The average pay for GPs working in Highgate Medical Centre in the last financial year was £14051 before tax and national insurance.
+This is for 1 part time GP and 2 part time locum GPs who worked in the practice for more than six months".